 When we picture a camping trip, one image that comes to mind is cooking over a glowing campfire.
 But as you pack coolers full of meats and veggies to grill, don’t forget about the times when you might not be up for cooking a whole meal!
 Nearly ready-made meals like those from Patagonia Provisions and Good To-Go are an easy option.
 Be sure to bring along staples like tortillas, bread, peanut butter, fruit or meat jerky, and trail mix for snacks along the trail.
 Some other locally-made camping snacks include Power Bites and Best Ever Granola.
 The good news is, if you forget anything, there are often concession stands somewhere in the park (but check first).
 And when it comes to trash, remember the Pack-In/Pack-Out rule—anything you bring along must leave with you.

-💵 Money & Permits: Can you camp for free?
+💵 Money & Permits: Can you camp for free in Pittsburgh?

 Recreational camping has a history riddled with gatekeepers, privilege, and classism.
 And there are lots of expenses involved in camping, including campground fees.
 But while many campgrounds cost money, there are tons of free spots too!
 Primitive camping on State Forest land is free, for example, but requires a permit if you stay for more than one night.
 Pay close attention to any permit or entrance fees that are associated with your destination, make a note of equipment rentals and swimming fees, and keep in mind highway tolls and gas tank refills along the way.
 Remember to keep some extra cash on hand for anything that comes up unexpectedly.
 Finally, as you continue on your camping journey, look into National Parks passes!
 Kids, veterans, and seniors can often find deep discounts.